shopstage.co

 BCRF seeks out the most promising ideas and innovations in cancer research, supporting the scientific minds behind the ideas, providing each doctor with the funding they need to pursue their research with flexibility.
 BCRF encourages the open exchange of ideas and non-competitive collaboration.
 Their only goal is to put an end to breast cancer.
 That’s something we can definitely get behind.

-While every trial and advancement in breast cancer is exciting, here is some revolutionary breast cancer research we’d like to highlight:
+While every trial and advancement in breast cancer is important, here is some revolutionary breast cancer research we’d like to highlight:

 Prevention: Breast Cancer Vaccines